 - Contemporary East Asia (6 ECTS) (autumn term 2018)

-1. University students who hold a valid study right at one of the University Network’s member universities can apply to courses and take them for free.
+1. University students who hold a valid study right at one of the University Network’s member universities can apply to courses and take them for free (degree and exchange students).
+Just fill in the application form during the application period.

 Member universities are: